passport/www.passportjs.org/books/tutorials/google/state.md

 # Maintain State

+In the [previous section](../configure/), you configured Passport to support signing in with Google.
+In this section, you'll add session support to the app in order to maintain state.

-When a user signs in to our app with Google, they are redirected to Google.
+When a user signs in to the app with Google, they are redirected to Google.
 Google takes care of authenticating the user and then redirects them back to our app.

-For security, state needs to be maintained between these two redirects.
+For security reasons, it is important that state is maintained and validated between these two redirects.

-Passport does this automatically, but the app first needs session support.
+Passport validates state automatically, but this requires the app to have session support.
+Install `express-session` and the `connect-sqlite3` session store as dependencies.
-Let's add that now.

-Begin by installing the necessary dependencies:

 ```sh
 $ npm install express-session
 $ npm install connect-sqlite3
 ```

-Open `'app.js'` and `require` the additional dependencies at line 8, below where `'morgan'` is `require`'d:
+Open `app.js` and `require()` the additional dependencies at line 8, below `require('morgan')`.

 ```js
 var logger = require('morgan');